The leaves of moringa, also called drumstick tree, benzoil, ben oil, or horseradish tree, are some of the known healthy plants today.

 Another benefit of moringa leaves is as an antioxidant and immunity booster.
 The plant stands as one of those with the highest antioxidant concentrations, with an ORAC value of 157,000.
 As per the publication, this figure is six times the antioxidant content of goji berries.

-This way, the plant will be able to help the body get rid of toxins and free radicals, as well as protect, repair, and prevent cell damage.
+Moringa leaves can help the body get rid of toxins and free radicals, also it can protect, repair, and prevent cell damage.
 This implies that the plant also helps rejuvenate the skin, delaying the appearance of aging symptoms like fine lines and wrinkles.
 Moreover, the plant contains vitamin A and iron, which are vital for the normal function of the immune system.
 The latter mineral also ensures adequate oxygenation of cells and tissues, allowing them to perform their daily tasks.

 Diabetes mellitus, an endocrine disorder marked by a prolonged increase in the blood sugar, leads to complications like heart disease, renal disease, and blindness.
 Good news is that moringa leaves help in the management of the disorder.

-Also, a small scale study involving six diabetic participants learned that the addition of 50 grams of moringa leaves to a meal decreased blood sugar levels by 21 percent.
+A study that involved 6 diabetic participants learned that the addition of 50 grams of moringa leaves to a meal decreased blood sugar levels by 21%.
 As per the publication, the blood glucose reduction was due to the compounds called isothiocyanates.
 However, more efforts are yet to be done to amplify reliable results in humans.

 Moringa leaves also help promote the health of the digestive system.
 The plant has been used as treatment for ulcers, liver disease, and digestive infections.
 Also its oil promotes liver function and detoxifies harmful substances like metal toxins.